 If you receive options from a Canadian controlled private corporation, you do not have to declare them when you exercise the options.
 Instead, you wait until you sell the options, and you report them on the tax return you file for that year.

-Exceptions to Taxable Benefits
+Exceptions to Taxable benefits on Stock Options

 If you receive options as a shareholder rather than an employee, they are not considered as taxable employment benefits.
 Because of that, they are not reported on box 14 of your T4, but you may have to declare any earnings from these options as capital gains.